evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Sport/_index.md

 ## Performance

-The Fisker Ocean Sport offers modest performance with a maximum power of 180 kW (245 hp / 241 bhp) and a total torque of 386 Nm (285 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.9 seconds and has a top speed of 188 km/h (117 mph), aligning more closely with traditional internal combustion engine vehicles.
+With overboost, the Fisker Ocean Sport has a maximum power of 209 KW (284 hp / 280 bhp).
+Without overboost, it is 180 KW (245 hp / 245 bhp) The torque is 386 nm with overboost and 386 without overboost.
+It performs the 0-100km/h sprint (0-62mph) in 7.9 seconds with overboost and  seconds without overboost and has a top speed of 188 km/h (117 mph).

 ## Battery, range, and charging